rschristopher/ischristtrue.com/src/ancient-views/index.md

 It has become so predictable and ubiquitous in our culture that you're almost surprised when modern art or a music video doesn't feature explicit satanic imagery.
 When not using explicit imagery, the themes of modern film and television often promote Luciferian themes: "you can be anything you want", "the power was in you all along", "you just need to believe in yourself", and so on.

-The list of ancient "gods" (Satan included) seem endless, but in all you'll find deceit and confusion -- such as with Kali or Satan or even ancient stories like Prometheus.
+The list of ancient "gods" (Satan included) seem endless, but in all you'll find deceit and confusion -- such as with Kali or Satan or the many inversions such as the Prometheus mythology.
-When you try to pin down an objective truth claim (what is its exact meaning and purpose?) you'll never really get a complete answer, but always vague inferences, such as themes of power and influence, order out of chaos, etc.
+When you try to pin down an objective truth claim (what is its exact meaning and purpose?) you'll never really get a complete answer, but always vague inferences as if they're approaching an answer that is forever out of reach: themes of power and influence, order out of chaos, destructive revolutions, etc.

-And to be clear, these are the ancient "gods" in all their deceitful glory -- there is never objective knowable truth when dealing with them, never explicit meaning.
+And to be clear, these are the ancient "gods" in all their deceitful glory -- there is never objective knowable truth when dealing with them, never explicit meaning or answers to the fundamental questions.
 This is the case whether you're studying Jungian archetypes, or attempting to worship pagan gods directly, or indirectly as in the [modern](../modern-views/index.md) worldview.
 It's always deceit.
 However, these ancient "gods" are the background for which we can understand ancient Christianity and how it succeeds against seemingly overwhelming opposition.